-I don’t know about you, but any pastime that has me drinking copious amounts of coffee and eating my weight in light, buttery, and oh-so-delicious, French croissants is right up my glutinous alley.
+I don’t know about you, but any pastime that involved me drinking copious amounts of coffee and eating my weight in light, buttery, and oh-so-delicious, French croissants is right up my glutinous alley.
 And that’s probably why one of my favorite things to do, whenever I’m in the French capital, is to visit some of the most famous cafes in Paris.

-Not only is the food and ambiance totally alluring in 99.9% of these divine cafes (perhaps not the price but whateves, nothing is perfect), but many of these fantastic little eateries are also steeped in a wealth of history that has transformed them into living, breathing time capsules.
+I mean, not only is the food and ambiance totally alluring in 99.9% of these divine famous cafes in Paris (perhaps not the price but whateves, nothing is perfect), but many of these fantastic, famous French cafes are also steeped in a wealth of history that has transformed them into living, breathing time capsules.

 You know, super snazzy celebs who probably debated nothing less than the finer points of life, love, and the pursuit of happiness; all while sipping on a coffee or getting wasty pants beyond belief in one of the most walkable cities in Europe.